 - (1) The manufacturer is to adopt a system for the identification of all castings, which enable the material to be traced to its original cast.
-The Surveyor is to be given full facilities for so tracing the castings when required. - (2) Steel propeller castings which have satisfactorily complied with the required tests are to be marked with the identification mark in accordance with the requirements in 110, and as follows. - (a) Heat number or other marking which will enable the full history of the casting to be traced - (b) Grade of cast material or corresponding abbreviated designation - (c) Ice class symbol, where applicable - (d) Skew angle for high skew propellers - (e) Date of final inspection
+The Surveyor is to be given full facilities for so tracing the castings when required. - (2) Steel propeller castings which have satisfactorily complied with the required tests are to be marked with the identification mark in accordance with the requirements in 110. and as follows. - (a) Heat number or other marking which will enable the full history of the casting to be traced (b) Grade of cast material or corresponding abbreviated designation - (b) Grade of Cast material of corresponding apprev - (c) Ice class symbol, where applicable - (d) Skew angle for high skew propellers - (e) Date of final inspection